khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 If the most relevant information can be summarized succinctly, put the summary directly in the UI.
 However, you can utilize other components to provide supplemental information to keep the layout concise.

+All help links should open in a new window.
+Doing so helps make the result of the links predictable.

+If the help content is outside of the GitLab instance (for example, content at about.gitlab.com), make that clear in the link text.

+- **Example:** For more integrations, go to [GitLab’s website](#).
+- An external link icon can be added in place of more copy if space is tight.

 Use a question to lead the user to helpful information.